-These tiny, pesky critters are brown and appear to have no fear of people (often it seems they’re trying to get up your nose and in your mouth) but they’re mostly just clumsy fliers.
-The good news is that getting rid of and killing them is not difficult, you just need to do some cleaning, find their food source so you can remove it and lay out a trap to bait them with.
+These tiny, pesky critters are brown and appear to have no fear of people (often it seems they’re trying to swarm up your nose and in your mouth) but they’re mostly just clumsy fliers.
+The good news is that eliminating them is not difficult, you just need to do some cleaning, find their food source and lay a trap to bait them with.

-Below I have a few cleanup and prevention tips plus a handful of easy & natural homemade traps you can make that will capture and kill them–no need to run out for supplies since it’s likely you have all that’s needed in the kitchen already.
+Below I have a few maintenance and prevention tips plus a handful of easy & natural homemade solutions you can make that will capture and kill them–no need to run an errand for supplies since it’s likely you have all that’s needed in the pantry already.

 - Wash kitchen counters and surfaces daily with soap and water.
 Wipe up sauces and spills immediately, look under heavy appliances.

-- Make sure to keep kitchen sinks and drains clean, if dirty the residue can attract them.
+- Be diligent about keeping sinks and drains clean, if dirty the residue can entice them.
 If you think your kitchen sink drain is where they’re gathering, pour boiling water down the drain each day.

-- Make sure all food dishes are washed and put away (do not leave dirty dishes out).
-If food is eaten throughout the house rather than just at the kitchen table, look for dirty plates, pits, rinds and peels that may be left out in another room.
+- Ensure all dishes are washed and put away (do not leave dirty dishes out).
+If snacks are eaten throughout the house rather than just at the kitchen table, look for dirty plates, pits, rinds and peels that may be left in another room.
 Look under furniture.

-- Don’t leave beverage bottles, cans and glasses filled with juices, soda pop, wine, sweet liquors or beer sitting out–these are big attractions.
+- Don’t leave beverage bottles, cans and glasses filled with juices, soda pop, wine, sweet liquors or beer sitting around–these are big attractions.

-- On hot summer days, tie up and remove garbage from the kitchen daily, the refuse and kitchen scraps start turning faster in the heat and the smell attracts them.
-Or make sure the garbage bin has a tight fitting lid to keep them out.
+- In hot summer weather, tie up and remove garbage daily, the refuse and kitchen scraps start turning faster in the heat and the smell draws them.
+Or see to it that the garbage bin has a tight fitting lid to keep them out.

-- Make sure to rinse out all cans and bottles before placing in the recycling bins.
+- Always rinse cans and bottles before placing in the recycling bins.

-- Keep food wrapped in plastic or in the refrigerator (especially overripe fruit, this is like a magnet to the little pests).
+- Keep food wrapped in plastic or in the refrigerator (especially overripe produce, this is like a magnet to the little pests).
 These guys love to lay their eggs on food.

-- Watch the pantry, bags of potatoes and onions are quicker to turn in the heat and this will attract them.
-Keep pantry shelves clean of all drips and spills.
+- Watch the pantry, bags of potatoes and onions are quicker to turn in the heat and this will tempt them.
+Keep pantry shelves free of all drips and spills.

 These are one of the easiest little pests to bait and kill, no elaborate setups required.
 Here are a handful of DIY ideas you can try, all of them are free from harsh chemicals.